CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp path-selection aspath compare-lengths</h>

-Configures BGP to select the AS based on path length.
+Configures BGP to select the AS based on path length for the specified VRF.

 ### Command Syntax